Pneumoconiosis Treatment Guidelines

 - Avoiding exposure to harmful dusts and particles – It is important to avoid the substance that has led to pneumoconiosis, as continued exposure can worsen the disease and its symptoms.

-The Lung Institute – the first stem cell therapy center in the world to focus exclusively on pulmonary disease – offers autologous stem cell treatment as an alternative form of care for pneumoconiosis patients.
+The Lung Health Institute – the first cellular therapy center in the world to focus exclusively on pulmonary disease – offers cellular therapy as an alternative form of care for pneumoconiosis patients.
 This innovative therapy has the potential to reduce symptoms, ease lung inflammation and slow the progression of pneumoconiosis.
-Stem cell treatment leverages the natural healing abilities of the patient’s own stem cells to help enhance lung function and improve quality of life.
+Cellular therapy leverages the natural healing abilities of the patient’s own cells to help enhance lung function and improve quality of life.

-Contact the Lung Institute at (800) 729-3065 to learn more about our innovative treatment guidelines for pneumoconiosis and other forms of interstitial lung disease.
-A member of our medical team can answer any questions you may have about stem cell therapy and help determine if you are a potential candidate for treatment at the Lung Institute.
+Contact the Lung Health Institute at 888-745-6697 to learn more about our innovative treatment guidelines for pneumoconiosis and other forms of interstitial lung disease.
+A member of our medical team can answer any questions you may have about cellular therapy and help determine if you are a potential candidate for treatment at the Lung Health Institute.